tanhenry1999/user-guides/content-managers/index.md

 Connecting to Airbean is the same process, regardless of which department you are from.
 It differs only in the operating system that you are using.

 ### Connecting from MacOS
 1. Launch the Microsoft Remote Desktop app from Launchpad or the dock.
-(If you do not have the Microsoft Remote Desktop app, it's a free download from the Mac App Store)
+(If you do not have the Microsoft Remote Desktop app, it's a free download from the Mac App Store).

   ![Content_Managers_1](./images/Content_Managers_2.png)

-2. Click on the "New" button
+2. Click on the "New" button.

   ![Content_Managers_1](./images/Content_Managers_3.jpg)